DavisLaboratory/test/README.md

 git init  # to initialize a directory with git

 git remote add origin path/to/git-repo  # connect your local dir to git repo git add .                         # add everything in the dir to git, so that git keeps track of them git add -u                        # add every file that has been updated

 git status                        # returns an status of your local git directory git reset HEAD                    #return to the latest commit

 git commit -m "commit message"    # commit changes to git

 git push -u origin master         # push the changes in the local directory to the remote(github) repository

+git pull     # pull the changes from the remote repository to the local branch.
+Required to be done every time, before you're going to make a change

 ```